benoitcoulombelab/modules/README.md

 ### Remove configuration

-If a user wants to stop using robtools, he can run the configuration script with `clean` argument.
+If a user wants to stop using modules, he can run the configuration script with `clean` argument.

 ```shell
 ~/projects/def-coulomb/apps/modules/configure.sh clean